plaiseek/better_dodo_master/README.md

 The following script verifies the webpage JavaScript has not changed before starting.
 Use it wisely and don't be greedy.

+> [!IMPORTANT]
-Read the 'Terms of Use' before not using this script, at your own risks.
+> Read the 'Terms of Use' before not using this script, at your own risks.<br/>
-This script is intended exclusively for addict people to help them sleep.
+> This script is intended exclusively for addict people to help them sleep.

  - Open the browser's console (Ctrl+Shift+K on Firefox)
  - Paste the code below